yadrielsamir/DinerDashGame/README.md

 Inspector turns blue when running out of patience so that the player can identify an inspector

 # Student Info
-Please fill out the information below for each member of the team:

-### [ David Baez Bravo : david.baez3@upr.edu ]

 ### [ Yadriel Calderon Montalvo : yadriel.calderon@upr.edu ]